ibexa/documentation-user/docs/personalization/filters.md

 you can do this out of the box, by enriching the `categorypath` information of an item.

-For example, in a shop that sells furniture and plants, products can be structured based on site navigation.
+For example, in a shop that sells furniture and plants, products can be structured based on website navigation.
 Typically, customers would look for computer desks and get a list of recommendations of all computer desks in the shop.
 When necessary, the Personalization service can also use another dimension